-Flow at the SA border is expected to remain at around 6 GL/day for the first half of September, before receding to approximately 4-5 GL/day for the remainder of the month.
-It is anticipated that flow across the border will increase in October due to planned upstream watering events from multiple catchments.
+Flow at the SA border is expected to decrease and remain stable at approximately 4-5 GL/day for the remainder of September.
+It is anticipated that flow across the border will increase at the start of October due to planned upstream environmental watering events from multiple catchments.
 However, flows may change subject to rainfall events.